 - fixed filtering for servicegroups

 - fixed problem with wrong error message when filters are set

-#2 Updated by dnsmichi almost 3 years ago
+#2 Updated by dnsmichi over 3 years ago

 - Target version changed from 1.5 to 1.6

 this is introduced when using host filters (precompiled regexes) and the asterisk for searching. search is returning only the first result by default, where the counting of the host and service totals is correct.